 Verify the Azure service integration

-- You will see two new web app registrations in Azure console.
+- You will see two new web app registrations in the Azure console.
 These web apps registrations indicate successful Azure service integration.
 Go to Home > App registrations.
 Check for the client and server apps name which we configured in SCCM console

 CMG deployment configuration in SCCM